Last Updated April 27, 2026

 After planting, choose the strongest shoot to train upward and remove weak competing growth when appropriate.
 Tie gently to a stake.
 The tie should hold the shoot upright without cutting into it.
 New grape shoots feel smooth, green, and almost brittle early in the season; rough handling snaps them faster than most beginners expect.

 Water deeply enough to reach the young root zone, then let the soil breathe.
 Young vines cannot handle long drought, and they also dislike saturated soil.
-The more detailed rhythm in watering grape vines becomes useful after planting because the goal is deep root development, not surface dampness.
+Watering grape vines should support deep root development after planting, not surface dampness.

 Pro Tip: Mark the strongest shoot with a loose colored tie before you start removing extras.
 Beginners often cut first and decide second.
 With grapevines, that habit can remove the shoot you needed for the future trunk.